Chopinsky/AlgoExercise/README.md

 # AlgorithmSolutions
-Solutions to various algorithm questions in Python
+This repository contains solutions to various algorithm questions in Python.